-Incremental Full Funding Under the CPP Act, any changes to CPP benefits after 1997 that increase or add new benefits are to be fully funded by a permanent increase in contribution rates plus a temporary increase to fully pay for any resulting unfunded accrued liability that is created.
+Incremental Full Funding Under the CPP Act, any changes to CPP benefits after 1997 that increase or add new benefits are to be fully funded by a permanent increase in contribution rates plus a temporary increase to fully pay for any resulting accrued liability that is created.
+The aCPP was fully-funded from inception as a result of this provision.